Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Back in 2008, the rate was over 10.0 divorces per 1,000 women.
 This steady decline continued through the COVID-19 pandemic, which changed family routines and stress for many.

 Some states still report higher rates, but the national average is trending down.
-Most experts track these changes yearly using data from the Census Bureau, National Vital Statistics, or the American Community Survey.
+Most experts track these changes annually using data from the Census Bureau, the National Vital Statistics System, or the American Community Survey.

 These organizations collect information about women’s marital status because it gives a clearer picture than counting marriages or divorces.
 It’s not a perfect system, but it’s the best we’ve got for now.